YINI-lang/YINI-spec/README.md

 ## Contributions

-Feedback, ideas, and discussions are always welcome. 🚀
+Feedback, ideas, testing, and discussions are always welcome. 🚀

 (Implementation libraries or parsers can follow once the specification stabilizes.)

+Specification needs still more testing, especially in parts like in string concat. and array nesting (where fixes and a few more additions may follow in specification and grammar).

 A TypeScript-based YINI parser is currently in development: https://github.com/YINI-lang/yini-parser-typescript